ineiti/fledger/README.md

   implementation of the networking logic
   - [flnode](./shared/flnode) - a generic implementation of a fledger-node, mostly connecting all _flmodules_ together and with the network
-  - [Utils](./shared/flutils) - the (in)famous place to put all the stuff that didn't find its place elsewhere

 ### Binaries